AaronC81/delta-null/README.md

   - A software emulator
 - An **assembler**
 - A **compiler for a low-level programming language**, producing assembly
-- An implementation of **Conway's Game of Life** written in that programming language, displaying the result on an SPI display
+- An implementation of **Conway's Game of Life** written in that programming language, running on the FPGA implementation of the core, displaying the result on an SPI display

 https://github.com/user-attachments/assets/50236fe0-164b-4091-94fb-241a1d4d2d7c